linchpin/action-wpengine-deploy/README.md

 Love WordPress?
 Love WP Engine and want to take advantage of their git deployment but need to have more flexibility to deploy multiple repos?
 This script will assist you in automatically deploying WordPress plugins and themes to [WP Engine .git deployment](https://wpengine.com/git/) using [Codeship](https://codeship.com) or other deployment services.

-# Public Release Version 1.0
+# Public Release Version 1.1

-### Important Changes Regarding the build process compared to v1
+### Important Changes Regarding the build process compared to v1.0

-This action will  *build* and *deploy* your code as long as the script finds a `gulpfile`, `gruntfile`, `yarn` etc. In order to build your project simply create a task in your task runner named `build:production`.
+* This action will *ONLY* *deploy* your code.
+Previously in version 1.0 this script would build your project as well.

-*Supports both WP Engine legacy and Multi environment sites (Legacy Staging or Dev, Staging, Production)*
+* In order to build your project take a look at our other action
+* This deployment action not longer supports WP Engine legacy staging.
+We recommend using the new multi environment setups

 ### The instructions and the deployment script assumes the following